 - any library which is not part of a library system serving multiple municipalities.

-- local recreation programs, such as teams and leagues;
+- local recreation programs, facilities and activities such as teams and leagues;

-- economic and housing development agencies and programs;
+- economic and/or housing development organizations, agencies and programs;

 Eligibility criteria are reviewed each year by the RAD Board, and are subject to change.